Caregivers are expected to inform the school of all absences by telephone or email.

 - Christmas Tree Evening (End of Year celebration/Prize giving)

-School events are always advertised in the school newsletter and parents are given plenty of notice of these events coming up.
+School events are always advertised in the school newsletter.

 SENDING STUDENTS HOME

 Teachers are not permitted to send students home except under special circumstances.
 Special circumstances include illness or injury, or by special arrangement of a parent request for the student to attend a special appointment.
 In all other circumstances students are not permitted to leave the school grounds until 2.45pm.
 In all cases the office must be informed.